 - an individual who is a resident of

 Austria, Barbados, Belgium, Fiji, France, Germany, Greece, Ireland, Kenya, Luxembourg, Mauritius, Myanmar (Burma), Namibia, Netherlands, Portugal, Swaziland, Sweden, Switzerland, Zambia

-Please Note: If an individual is a resident, but not a citizen of Austria, Belgium, *France, *Germany, Kenya, Luxembourg, Mauritius, *Netherlands, Portugal, Sweden, Switzerland or Zambia, they are not entitled to personal allowances if their UK income consists solely of dividends, interest and royalties or any combination of them.
+Please Note: If an individual is a resident of Kenya, Mauritius or Zambia, or a resident but not a citizen of Austria, Belgium, *France, *Germany, Luxembourg, *Netherlands, Portugal, Sweden, or Switzerland, they are not entitled to personal allowances if their UK income consists solely of dividends, interest and royalties or any combination of them.

 *France - From 6 April 2010 personal allowances are given to a Resident and a National of the country irrespective of their income